sudo-EM/cis-410-cybersecurity-automation/README.md

 ## Fun Fact

-[I'm a music producer and Crimson Desert is cool.]
+[I'm a music producer and Crimson Desert is cool .]